 Calcium is an important mineral and a familiar nutrient that is involved in many vital functions.
+The mineral calcium helps muscles, nerves, and cells work normally.
 Although its role has been advocated in bone and joint health, it serves many other potential functions.
-Some of its important functions are listed below:
+If you are worried about how to keep your knees healthy and strong?
+Here are some of its important functions listed below:

 - Calcium is a vital mineral for building bone and keeps the bone strong and healthy.